YuliaKokorieva/bikes-project/BikeRidesFront/README.md

 This is frontend for the Bike Rides application.
 Available features:
-* list of all rides for the period ...
+1. list of all rides for the period 05/2021 = 07/2021 incl.
-* list of all bike stations
+2. list of all bike stations
-* info on every station
+3. info on every station:
+ - name
+ - address
+ - journeys originated from the station: number, avg distance, list of top 5 return stations
+ - journeys ended at the station: number, avg distance, list of top 5 departure stations
+ - location on map (using Google Maps API)

 ## Installation
 1. clone the repo